mando1967/D8taVu/README.md

 4. Confirm permissions are set correctly using `set_permissions.bat`
 5. If configuration sections are locked, run `unlock_iis_sections.bat`
 6. If IIS components are missing, run `install_iis_components.bat`
+7. If wfastcgi is not properly enabled, run `enable_wfastcgi.bat`
-7. Restart IIS or the application after configuration changes
+8. Restart IIS or the application after configuration changes

 ## Security Considerations
 - Keep Conda environment isolated and dedicated to this application